TomLee98/Registration/plugins/README.txt

             ...
         end

-(4) A plugin can only visit the following shared data (GetAccess=public) from Register.
+(4) A plugin can only visit the following shared properties (GetAccess = public) from Register.
     These variables are ('[',']' inner marked):

     % [Version] - Specifies the Register version